-The Produce Safety Immersion Program is a year-long program developed to build the technical capacity, critical thinking skills, and leadership attributes of the next generation of produce safety professionals.
+The Produce Safety Immersion Program is a six month long program developed to build the technical capacity, critical thinking skills, and leadership attributes of the next generation of produce safety professionals.
 The program is comprised of webinars, in-person trips, virtual seminars, peer connections, and an ongoing mentorship program, and will focus on developing early-to-mid career professionals with less than five years’ experience in produce safety.
-Applications for Class 4 will open in the fall of 2022.
+Applications for Class 4 will open in January of 2023.

 Who Should Participate?

 Candidates early in their produce safety careers, food safety professionals moving from other food sectors into produce, and members of the produce industry who have recently taken on a food safety role, are encouraged to participate.
 Participants must be members of the International Fresh Produce Association.Participant Expectations 2023